Scarlet Fire Pink Kousa Dogwood

 Cornus kousa 'Rutpink' Scarlet Fire TM PP 28,311

 Deep pink to fuchsia coloration at its peak.
 May blooms are 4-5 " across.
-Flowers heavy @ only 4 years old.
+Flowers heavy at only 4 years old.
 Moderately vigorous tree grows 3+ feet in the first year and to 8' high in 8-10 years.
 Grows 12- 24" per year after the first year.

 The color is light pink the first 2 years as the tree becomes established.
 Fertile soil and full sun will create best deep pink color.
 Requires 4 hours of full sun to flower.